scaffold-eth/scaffold-eth/README.md

 > 4️⃣ in a third terminal window, 🛰 deploy your contract:

-🚨 if you are not deploying to localhost, you will need to run `yarn generate` first and then fund the deployer account.
+🚨 if you are not deploying to localhost, you will need to run `yarn generate` (using node v16.x) first and then fund the deployer account.
 To view account balances, run `yarn account`.
 You will aslo need to update `hardhat-config.js` with the correct default network.

+👀 Side Quest: we need to update this process to use node v18.x 🪄

 ```bash
 cd scaffold-eth